Academic Leadership Program Scholars

 This award is the highest honor the campus community bestows.
 The recipient of this award is a member of the community with an exemplary record of sustained and acknowledged contribution to the quality of life on the campus.
 The candidate’s career must be distinguished by a dedication to the fulfillment of the University’s goals and mission, by professional accomplishments, and by campus service.
 Particular emphasis is placed on contributions that have had a wide-ranging and enhancing influence on the entire campus community.
 The deadline for nominations is typically in May.

 The PTK Excellence Awards were established by the Provost to recognize professional track faculty members for consistently excellent contributions in core academic areas: teaching, research, and service.
 The award includes a $1,000 stipend and recognition from the Provost.
-The nomination window for each academic year is January 15-February 15, with nomination materials due by February 28.
+The nomination window for each academic year is September 10-October 15, with nomination materials due by November 15.
 Contact Faculty Affairs at 301-405-6803 for more information.

 The Regents Professorship was established by the Board of Regents of the University System of Maryland in order to recognize one or more faculty members whose record of scholarly achievement and potential for truly exceptional service to the System and its institutions warrants appointment to this most prestigious rank in the University System.
 Appointment to a Regents Professorship is made by the Chancellor upon recommendation by one or more of the Presidents of University System of Maryland institutions.
 A modest monetary award, to be used for travel, research or publication costs, or personnel and equipment costs, accompanies the appointment.
 Criteria for appointment include national or international recognition for achievements in the arts, the sciences or the professions, and eligibility for appointment to the rank of professor at one or more institutions of the University System.
 Regents Professors may participate in the advisement and/or instruction of undergraduate students; present an annual public lecture or performance at one of the institutions of the University System of Maryland; or participate in other scholarly activities that will enhance some aspects of the University System of Maryland and some of its components.
 This may include such activities as curriculum development (formal or informal courses), faculty development, citizen outreach, or organizational enhancement.
 For additional information, contact the Faculty Affairs Office at (301) 405-6803.